neopragma/cobol-unit-test/README.md

 ### We're not talking about *nix and Windows development

 GNU Cobol is well-suited to *nix and Windows software development.
 This project is based on GNU Cobol, but its goal is not to target *nix and Windows systems.
 We aim to provide tools for mainframe programmers to enable offline automated unit testing and test-driven development of applications that will be hosted on a mainframe system.
 Compatibility with legacy mainframe Cobol syntax and style is key.
 Therefore, features of GNU Cobol that are compelling in their own right, but that are not compatible with mainframe Cobol, are not of interest for this project.
-In fact, the reason to use GNU Cobol for this project is mainly that Cobol support in the [Z390 Portable Mainframe Assembler and Emulator](www.z390.org) project doesn't seem to be fully baked.

 ## Culture and automated unit testing in Cobol